hyper-potato/Notes-in-the-winter/0_Machine Learning/Supervised Learning/5_Ensemble Methods/1_Bagging reduces Variance.md

 Ensemble has a similar bias but a lower variance than a single predictor trained on the original training set.

+## Setting

+when n goes infinity, only 63% data from original data will show in a sample, which ensures the diversity of sub models

+(1-1/N)^N

 Bootstrapping introduces a bit more diversity in the subsets that each predictor is trained on, so bagging ends up with a slightly **higher bias than pasting**, but this also means that predictors end up being **less** correlated so the ensemble’s **variance** is reduced.

 ## Bagging Reduces Variance